garcia-patricia/Garcia_Patricia_Priestman_Jordan_Auto_App/README.md

-# Garcia Patricia,Priestman Jordan AV App
+# Garcia Patricia,Priestman Jordan Auto App

 ## Project Details
 A Web application with interactive elements to create an engaging experience for the users.
 The user can explore specs with a 3D model of a car.